drtyhbo/drty/docs/example.md

     	PORT: ''
     }

 At the moment, we don't have a database specified.
-When we do, the settings will go here.
+When we do, the settings will go in DATABASE.

     TEMPLATE_DIRS: [
     	// ENTER TEMPLATE DIRECTORIES HERE
     ]

-drty supports template file loading and rendering.
-This array contains a list of directories in which you would like drty to search for your template files.
-We'll fill this in later as well.
+The TEMPLATE_DIRS array contains the directories drty will search in when looking for template files.
+We'll fill this in later.

     INSTALLED_APPS: [
     	// drty.contrib.sessions
     ]

 An app in drty is a grouping of related urls, views, forms, models and middleware that accomplishes a specific purpose.
 For example, drty comes packaged with an auth app (drty.contrib.auth) that implements basic user authentication.
-This package has a User model, as well as authentication middleware.
-There's also a half finished app called adminthat will provide basic web-based administration of your site (when completed).
+This package has a User model (drty.contrib.auth.models.User), as well as authentication middleware (drty.contrib.auth.middleware.AuthMiddleware).

     MIDDLEWARE_CLASSES: [
     	// drty.contrib.sessions.middleware.SessionMiddleware
     ]

 drty supports both request and response middleware.
 Request middleware is executed in the order that it is listed in this array.
 Response middleware is executed in the opposite order.
-For example, if you have session and auth middleware installed as in:
+For example, if you have session and auth middleware installed, as in:

     MIDDLEWARE_CLASSES: [
     	drty.contrib.sessions.middleware.SessionMiddleware,
     	drty.contrib.auth.middleware.AuthMiddleware
     ]

-The execution will look like this:
+The execution of a request will look like:

 SessionMiddleware -> AuthMiddleware -> Your custom view -> AuthMiddleware -> SessionMiddleware

-    ROOT_URLCONF: require('./urls')

-This line tells drty to use the url patterns in your urls.js file.
-In actuality, you could copy and paste the urlpatterns export of urls.js in place of this require as in:

-    ROOT_URLCONF: {
+    ROOT_URLCONF: require('./urls').urlpatterns
-        urlpatterns: drty.urls.patterns(
-	        drty.urls.url('^/$', drty.views.generic.simple.helloWorld)
-	    )
-    }

-and everything would still work a-ok.
-The settings and urls are split into separate files to keep things clean.
+This line tells drty about your url patterns.
+The settings and urls are split into seperate files, by default, to keep things clean, but this separation is not required.

 ### urls.js

 Open your urls.js file.
-Starting on line 1:
+Starting on line 4:

-    var drty = require('drty'),

-This line loads the drty library into `drty`.

-    urls = drty.urls;

-This line aliases `drty.urls` to `urls` so our code is shorter!

 	exports.urlpatterns = urls.patterns(
 	        urls.url('^/$', drty.views.generic.simple.helloWorld)
 	);

-Aight, drty expects the url patterns to be in a hash it expects to find a urlpatterns export.
-For example, when drty loads your settings.js file and parses the ROOT_URLCONF parameter, it will expect to f
+Patterns are created using the `drty.urls.patterns` function.
+The declaration is:

+    function patterns(url1, url2, url3, url4, ...) { ... }

+Where each url pattern is passed in as a parameter.
+Each url must be created using the `drty.urls.url` function.
+The declaration for url is:

+    function url(pattern, view, name, parameters) { ... }

+`pattern` is a regular expression that drty will match against when deciding where to route a request.
+`view` is the function that will be executed when this pattern gets matched.
+`name` name is the name used to identify this pattern.
+We'll learn more about name later.
+`paramaters` is an array of parameters that will be passed to your view when it's called.

+The provided patterns() call matches one, and only one url: /.
+When you request http://127.0.0.1:8080/, drty will route the request to the `drty.views.generic.simple.helloWorld` function.
+Let's take a look at that function.

-    DATABASE: {
+    helloWorld: function(request, response) {
-    	ENGINE: drty.db.backends.MySQL,
-    	NAME: 'DATABASE NAME',
-    	USER: 'USERNAME',
-    	PASSWORD: 'PASSWORD',
-    	HOST: '',
-    	PORT: ''
+        response.ok('<center><h2>It just works!</h2></center>');
     }

-At the moment, we don't have a database specified.
-When we do, the settings will go here.

-    TEMPLATE_DIRS: [
-    	// ENTER TEMPLATE DIRECTORIES HERE
-    ]

-drty supports template file loading and rendering.
-This array contains a list of directories in which you would like drty to search for your template files.
-We'll fill this in later as well.

-    INSTALLED_APPS: [
-    	// drty.contrib.sessions
-    ]

-An app in drty is a grouping of related urls, views, forms, models and middleware that accomplishes a specific purpose.
-For example, drty comes packaged with an auth app (drty.contrib.auth) that implements basic user authentication.
-This package has a User model, as well as authentication middleware.
-There's also a half finished app called adminthat will provide basic web-based administration of your site (when completed).

-    MIDDLEWARE_CLASSES: [
-    	// drty.contrib.sessions.middleware.SessionMiddleware
-    ]

-drty supports both request and response middleware.
-Request middleware is executed in the order that it is listed in this array.
-Response middleware is executed in the opposite order.
-For example, if you have session and auth middleware installed as in:

-    MIDDLEWARE_CLASSES: [
-    	drty.contrib.sessions.middleware.SessionMiddleware,
-    	drty.contrib.auth.middleware.AuthMiddleware
-    ]

-The execution will look like this:

-SessionMiddleware -> AuthMiddleware -> Your custom view -> AuthMiddleware -> SessionMiddleware

-    ROOT_URLCONF: require('./urls')

-This line tells drty to start looking in your urls.js file for url patterns.
+Every view function is passed at least a request and a response parameter.
+The request parameter contains the following parameters:

+`url` contains the request url.
+`method` contains the request method.
+Either GET or POST.
+`cookies` a hash of cookies passed into the request.
+`GET` a hash of GET parameters.
+`POST` a hash of POST parameters.